afirahzahid/Unsupervised-Learning-Country-Clusters/README.md

-# Clustering the Countries by Using Unsupervised Learning for HELP International
+# HELP International: Country Clustering for Development Insights and Resources Allocation
 ## Project Overview
 HELP International is a non-profit organization focused on providing aid to underdeveloped nations.
 This project aims to categorize countries based on socio-economic and health factors to identify priority areas for intervention.
-Using clustering techniques, we analyze patterns in the data and group countries with similar developmental attributes.
+Using clustering techniques, I analyze patterns in the data and group countries with similar developmental attributes.

 ---